 Electrification doesn’t stack up for all platforms.
 Looking at economies of scale, doing this on an individual asset basis may not be the best approach.
 One way forward is for existing operators to join forces, sharing the investment required over several platforms.

-As touched on earlier, fields with a short life span are pretty much ruled out.
-It could take four to five years to implement electrification, before starting to realise a return on investment.
-More promising are fields with a longer life, as well as growth areas.
-In the North Sea, this includes the under-explored area West of Shetland.
-Where larger fields have less than a 40–50 year lifespan, electrification shouldn’t be ruled out.
-Offshore wind might make the sums add up.
-A nearby wind farm (within 50kms or so) could be the answer.
+As touched on earlier, fields with a short life span are pretty much ruled out as it could take four to five years to implement electrification, before starting to realise a positive return on investment.
+What is more promising are fields with a longer life span, as well as areas with a high growth potential, for example, in the North Sea, electrification shouldn’t be ruled out for the under-explored area in the West of Shetland.
+These larger fields have less than a 40–50 year lifespan and offshore wind might make the sums add up if it’s located within 50kms or so.
 An oil and gas facility could leverage low-carbon power from the wind farm when the wind is blowing, while having security of supply from cable to shore when there is no wind.
-More collaboration between the two sectors is needed, and more wind farms.
-Floating offshore wind could be the game-changer, placing offshore wind power generation at the heart of oil and gas production in deeper waters.
+It is clear that greater collaboration between the oil and gas and wind industry is needed.
+The development of more onshore and offshore wind farms, such as floating wind farms, have the capability of placing offshore wind power generation at the heart of oil and gas production in deeper waters.

 Want to know more about our oil and gas services?
 Contact us using the details below.

 LR's experts regularly share their research and insights.